nbrest/kamehouse/kamehouse-media/README.md

 ### Generate remote playlists

-- The remote playlists should be identical to the local windows or linux playlists, except that the prefix for each file will be changed.
+- The remote playlists should be identical to the local playlists, except that the prefix for each file will be changed.
 Instead of pointing to a local file, they will point to the remote media server that should be exposing the media files somehow

 - One way to expose the video files in the media server to other servers, could be through the `http` server that runs kamehouse's ui in the media server

-- For example, assuming you are running the media server on windows, you could have a playlist `${HOME}/git/kamehouse-video-playlists/playlists/video-kamehouse-windows/anime/dragonball.m3u` with the content:
+- For example, you could have a local playlist `${HOME}/git/kamehouse-video-playlists/playlists/video-kamehouse-local/anime/dragonball.m3u` with the content:

 ```
 #EXTM3U